 Casey guided Aloha to the Oregon High School Class 6A championship in 2010.
 Before he arrived at the school in 2004, the Warriors had won only 17 games in the previous 14 seasons, and their playoff appearance in 2009 ended a 22-year postseason drought.
 He completed his run at Aloha with the 2012 football season.

-“I’m excited for the challenge of building a program from the ground level up – and the prospect of returning to my hometown,” said Casey.
-“Having been a part of collegiate athletics for 22 years as a player and coach, I’ve experienced the importance of academics and athletics and the roles they play in developing young people.
+“Having been a part of collegiate athletics for 24 years as a player and coach, I’ve experienced the importance of academics and athletics and the roles they play in developing young people,” said Casey.

-“Everywhere Chris has gone, the program has risen – he’s a winner,” said George Fox director of athletics Craig Taylor, who reported that more than 80 candidates expressed interest in the job, including coaches in Texas, Florida, California and the Midwest.
+“Everywhere Chris has gone, the program has risen – he’s a winner,” said George Fox director of athletics Craig Taylor.
 “In his 10 years at Whitworth, the team went from one of the worst in the conference to a league title.
 He did the same at Aloha, taking a down-and-out program all the way to a state championship.

 “What really impressed us is the fact that he invests in his players and has high expectations of them academically.
 Coaching is more than just about football to him.
-It’s about students getting better and growing as young men.
-He’s one of those guys you’d want your son to be around.”
+He’s a man you’d want your son to be around.”